severalnines/docs/user-guide/mongodb/nodes.rst

 Alarms and notifications for this node will be activated back once the maintenance period is exceeded, or you explicitly toggling it OFF.

+..
+Attention::  If node autorecovery is enabled, ClusterControl will always recover a node regardless of the maintenance mode status.
+Don't forget to disable node autorecovery to avoid ClusterControl interfering your maintenance tasks.

 Reboot Host
 ````````````